mraszberry/ScottGlacierMCMC/README.md

 ![Loss graph for entire MCMC process](Figures/MCMClosses.png)

+Certain graphics and visalizations are completed in the `Visualization.ipynb` file, but it is not necessary for completing the workflow.
+All graphics can be found within the `Figures` folder.

 **Note:** code for detrending is present in T4, but does not yet work.
 The code will function without it and will be updated to include this change.
 Detrending removes topographical trends from data sets to better calculate their semivariance.

+### Cloning the Repository

+Should you wish to clone this repository, take the following steps:
+* Ensure GitBash is installed
+* On the front page of the repository click `Code` and clone using the web url
+* Open GitBash and go to the directory where the clone will go
+* Type `git clone` followed by the web url and press enter

+These instructions are from the following resource which should be consulted if this brief overview is not sufficient (https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).

 ## References